-Partners' responsibilities
+Partners

-- All partners will go through Light for the World's due diligence process. - All partners delivering work directly with beneficiaries must complete a safeguarding agreement, which ensures compliance with Light for the World's Safeguarding Policy; the provision of safeguarding training for all staff, identifying and training an identified individual who will act the safeguarding lead and a commitment to ensure all staff understand and comply with Light for the World's Code of Conduct. - Project partners will receive training and/or other forms of information as appropriate about safeguarding and Light for the World's approach to protection. - Light for the World supports its partners in programmes in the development of their own safeguarding policies that are adapted to their local context and working environment.
-These policies would need to be in line with Light for the World Safeguarding Policy. - In annual reporting, all partners in programmes are required to report on measures taken to enhance Safeguarding systems, including training, policy reviews, among others.
-Partners in programmes are also required to report safeguarding problems either

-- within their organisation or with beneficiaries to the organisation. - Light for the World is committed to support the partner organisation in the case of a concrete situation of violence against a person to establish systems to prevent further damage and find systemic solutions.
+- All partners will go through Light for the World's due diligence process. - All partners delivering work directly with children, young people and adults at risk must complete a safeguarding agreement, which ensures compliance with Light for the World's Safeguarding Policy; the provision of safeguarding training for all staff, identifying and training an identified individual who will act the safeguarding lead and a commitment to ensure all staff understand and comply with Light for the World's Code of Conduct. - Project partners will receive training and/or other forms of information as appropriate about safeguarding and Light for the World's approach to protection. - Light for the World supports its partners in programmes in the development of their own safeguarding policies that are adapted to their local context and working environment.
+These policies would need to be in line with Light for the World Safeguarding Policy. - In annual reporting, all partners in programmes are required to report safeguarding problems either within their organisation or with beneficiaries to the organisation. - Light for the World is committed to support the partner organisation in the case of a concrete situation of violence against a person - to establish systems to prevent further damage and find systemic solutions.
 Light for the World may support partner organisations who are involved in helping any person who has been the victim of any form of violence.